 Separate Report on Sustainable Development is annexed to this Report.

 Corporate strategy and plans for diversification are imperative for any organization with a vision and long term perspective.
-Corporate Strategy and Business Development (CS&BD) division performs the role of evaluating market opportunities, pursuing business development initiatives, venturing into new geographies, initiating tie-ups with licensors/vendors/collaborators and augmenting the portfolio of El L by diversifying into sunrise sectors.
+Corporate Strategy and Business Development (CS&BD) division performs the role of evaluating market opportunities, pursuing business development initiatives, venturing into new geographies, initiating tie-ups with licensors/vendors/collaborators and augmenting the portfolio of EIL by diversifying into sunrise sectors.

-The CS&BD Division has initiated sustained business development activities in sectors like Bio Fuels, Water and Waste Water Treatment, Urban Infrastructure like Smart Cities, LNG Terminals, Fertilizers, Airports, Ports and Flarbours, Defence, etc as a part of possible diversification initiatives.
-Sustained BD efforts are also under progress with prospective clients, ULBs, Municipal Corporations and respective state governments in this direction.
-EIL has also initiated active suo motu studies and opportunity mapping in Port &Terminals, LNG value chain and Defence sector in alignment with Government of India initiatives.
+The CS&BD Division has initiated sustained business development activities in sectors like Bio Fuels, Water and Waste Water Treatment, Urban Infrastructure like SMART Cities, LNG Terminals, Ports and Harbours, Defence, etc as a part of possible diversification initiatives thus aligning with Government of India initiatives.

 Through a self sustaining seeding exercise and extensive outreach approach, Corporate Strategy & BD division is focused towards enhancing the footprint of EIL and augmenting the current business portfolio.